Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Introduction

 \section{Introduction}

-One of the most interesting puzzles in Cosmology is the apparent tension in the expansion rate of the universe, or Hubble constant $H_o$, that emerges when this rate is measured through different observations.
-Fluctuations in the cosmic microwave background combined with the spatial correlation between galaxies when the universe was half its age prefer a relative slow rate of expansion of $H_o\approx 68$ km\, s$^{-1}$\, Mpc$^{-1}$ \citep{Planck2020}.
-Measurements of distant supernovae (SNe), on the other hand, prefer a faster rate of expansion of $H_o\approx 74$ km\, s$^{-1}$\, Mpc$^{-1}$ \citep{Riess2019}.
-Considering the uncertainty in both measurements, the tension between the two stands currently at $\approx 4\sigma$. \\
+A puzzling tension in cosmology is the apparent discrepancy in the observed expansion rate of the universe, as measured by the Hubble constant $H_0$, when this rate is measured through different observations.
+Fluctuations in the cosmic microwave background combined with the spatial correlation between galaxies when the universe was half its present age prefer a relative slow rate of expansion $H_0\approx 68$ km\, s$^{-1}$\, Mpc$^{-1}$ \citep{Planck2020}.
+On the other hand, measurements of distances to distant supernovae (SNe), anchored by distance measurements to nearby standard candles such as Cepheid stars, prefer a faster rate of expansion $H_0\approx 74$ km\, s$^{-1}$\, Mpc$^{-1}$ \citep{Riess2019}.
+Considering the uncertainty in both measurements, the tension between the two stands currently at ${\gtrsim} 4\sigma$. \\

-Multiple efforts are being made to make more precise measurements of $H_o$ using alternative methods, often involving standard candles (SC), of which SNe are just one example.
-Other SC include Cepheids, Asymptotic Giant Branch (AGB) carbon stars, and the Tip of the Red Giant Branch (TRGB) which are used to estimate distances to nearby galaxies and calibrate the distance ladder \citep{Riess2019,Freedman2024}.
-In this work we refer to these SC as non explosive SC or NESC, in order to differentiate them form SNe.
-The range of distances over which the NESC can be applied is limited by their luminosity, which is orders of magnitude below that of SNe. \\
+Multiple efforts to make more precise measurements of $H_0$ using alternative methods are underway, often involving standard candles (SCs) other than SNe.
+Other SCs include Cepheids, asymptotic-giant-branch (AGB) carbon stars, and the tip of the red-giant branch (TRGB) .
+These are used to estimate distances to nearby galaxies and thus calibrate the SN distance ladder \citep{Riess2019,Freedman2024}.
+Here we refer to these SCs as ``non-explosive SCs or NESCs'' to differentiate them from SNe.
+The range of distances over which NESCs have been applied is only a few tens of Mpc, limited by their luminosity, which is orders of magnitude below that of type Ia SNe. \\